Colne BID Proposal documents

 Can I pay by installment?

 Unfortunately not, because that will incur extra cost to the BID and therefore reduce the amount to spend on implementing the Business Plan.

 What’s the basis on which the levy is calculated?

 The levy is based on the business rateable value (BRV) of the property.
 Where the BRV is more than £3000, the amount is multiplied by 1.5% for a single annual payment for each business.

 Do the nationals in town pay as well?

 Yes.
 Every property with a BRV above £3,000 pays.
 Even if the bill is paid at Head Office, all levy collected is spent on our Town.

 Why have we got a Business Improvement District in Colne ?

-A BID for our town received a ‘Yes’ vote from 74% of those who voted with 62% (£910,000) of the rateable value of votes cast.
+A BID for our town received a ‘Yes’ vote in 2018 and a ‘Yes’ vote in 2023 for a second term.
 The BID ballot was overseen by the Electoral Reform Services who administer national ballots and elections.
 According to Government legislation for BIDs, the Colne BID complied with the majority yes vote and the total rateable values of those voting yes exceeded the no vote.

 How will the BID benefit my business?